-Zika virus can also be spread by an infected man to his sex partners.
-The virus has been found in semen.
-An infected man can transmit the virus before, during and after symptoms develop.
-A man who lives or has traveled to an area with ongoing Zika cases and who has a pregnant partner should use condoms or avoid having sex during the pregnancy.
+Zika virus can also be spread by an infected man or woman to his/her sex partners.
+An infected person can transmit the virus before, during and after symptoms develop.
+A man or woman who lives or has traveled to an area with ongoing Zika cases and who has a pregnant partner should use condoms or avoid having sex during the pregnancy.

 The Zika virus can be spread from mother to child during pregnancy or around the time of birth.
 A mother already infected with the virus near the time of delivery can pass on the virus to her newborn around the time of birth.
-Further studies are needed to determine if adverse pregnancy and infant outcomes are associated with Zika virus infection during pregnancy.
+Adverse pregnancy and infant outcomes are associated with Zika virus infection during pregnancy.
 There are currently no reports of infants getting Zika virus through breastfeeding.
 In theory, Zika virus could be spread through blood transfusion.
 However, to date, there are no known reports of this.
 What are the symptoms of Zika virus?

 About 1 in 5 people infected with Zika virus may develop symptoms.
 The most common symptoms are fever, rash, joint pain, and red eye.
 The illness is usually mild with symptoms lasting from several days to a week.
 Severe disease requiring hospitalization is uncommon.How is Zika virus diagnosed?